Skip to content

 Northern sky in the southern hemisphere, image: Stellarium

-Alpherg (Eta Piscium), the brightest star in Pisces, is part of the northern cord.
-It shines at magnitude 3.6 from an approximate distance of 350 light-years.
-Gamma Piscium, the constellation’s second brightest star, has an apparent magnitude of 3.7 and is part of the Circlet of Pisces.
-Both Eta and Gamma Piscium are yellow giants much more luminous than the Sun.
+The fishes are connected by two cords that connect at the faint Alrescha.
+Alpherg, the brightest star in Pisces, is part of the northern cord.
+It shines at magnitude 3.6 from a distance of 350 light-years.
+Gamma Piscium, the constellation’s second brightest star, has an apparent magnitude of 3.7 and is part of the Circlet of Pisces, the asterism outlining the head of the western fish.

 Eastern sky

-constellations in the eastern sky in the southern hemisphere tonight
+constellations in the eastern sky tonight in the southern hemisphere

 Eastern sky in the southern hemisphere, image: Stellarium